 You should hire the best lawyer for your case.
 Navigating Illinois divorce law is complicated, and you should have an experienced advocate on your side from the start.

 If you are planning to file for divorce, or if your spouse has started discussions about divorce, it is time to get prepared.
 There are a number of critical steps to take before your divorce, and a dedicated Chicago divorce lawyer can assist you.
-Contact the Arami Law Office to learn more about our services.
+Contact Arami Law, Inc. to learn more about our services.

 To request a consultation, please fill out all fields, and we will follow up with you